 If a student is unable to complete course work due to serious extenuating circumstances, the student may request an incomplete in that course.
 To prevent falling behind in coursework, students are strongly discouraged from taking incomplete grades.
 Students in most programs may not take more than four incomplete grades per academic year.
 Students in the Depth Psychology with Specialization in Jungian Psychology and Archetypal Studies and Depth Psychology and Creativity with Emphasis in the Arts and Humanities hybrid programs take fewer courses and therefore may not take more than three incompletes per academic year.
 If a student exceeds the limit of incompletes per academic year, a grade of "F" or "NP" will be recorded on the transcript for each additional Request for Incomplete.
 Students can refer to their transcript to determine the number of incompletes previously taken in the academic year.
 Please note that certain classes may not allow incompletes.
-Students in each program should consult the course syllabus to determine if an incomplete is allowed in a particular course.
-To request an incomplete, students need to submit a Request for Incomplete form to the instructor on or before the course work due date.
+Students in each program should consult the course syllabus to determine if an incomplete form to the instructor on or before the course work due date.
 Students must then submit their completed work and Grade Change Form to the instructor on or before the incomplete work due date indicated in the course syllabus.
 Students are responsible for contacting the instructor regarding the work required to complete the course.
 The instructor will evaluate and submit the